As an Amazon Associate I earn from qualifying purchases.

 There are also shorter malas containing 21 or 27 beads, which are used for shorter mantra recitation sessions.

 Mala beads are known by many different names, such as prayer beads, bodhi mala, japa mala, or Buddhist beads.

 Malas beads have been used in Hinduism and Buddhism for centuries, but are also used by Christians and Muslims.

 How To Use Mala Beads In Meditation

-- Close your eyes, observe the depth and speed of your breath
+- Observe the depth and speed of your breath.

-If you like to work on another round of affirmations or mantras, do not miss over the bead, instead, you have to turn your mala around and then move in an opposite direction
+If you like to work on another round of affirmations or mantras, do not skip over or count the guru bead, instead, you should begin counting in the opposite direction.

-When choosing mala, your intuition should be used first, If a specific mala appeals a lot to you, then, that would be the best suitable mala for you to use.
-On the other hand, you can also choose depending on the purpose or intention of your meditation, like, choosing mala made of agate, a grounding stone, when you need more centering and grounding on.
+When choosing mala, your intuition should be used first, If a specific mala appeals a lot to you, then that would be the most suitable mala for you to use.
+On the other hand, you can also choose depending on the purpose or intention of your meditation.